 Roly Bayley, WFRS Fire Protection Department Manager added: “If you are a business owner or responsible for a business premises you have a legal obligation to reduce the risk of fire and ensure people can escape safely if a fire does happen.
 Compliance with the law means you are protecting your business, premises and employees, as well as making sure you are prepared if the worst does happen.
 Non-compliance can lead to enforcement which poses a financial, legal and reputational risk to your business.

 “This week we would like to remind businesses about these obligations and how you can meet them.
-You can find out more information on our website, or contact us if you have any questions about how best to protect your business and employees.”
+If you have any questions about how to protect your business and employees, you can ask the team at our Facebook live Q&A or find out more information on our website.”

 For more information about fire safety for your business visit http://www.warwickshire.gov.uk/businessfiresafety